amarnanimansi04/schedcheck/README.md

 # SchedCheck

-SchedCheck converts natural language scheduling descriptions into optimized, constraint-based schedules.
-Describe your staffing problem in plain English — the system extracts constraints, validates them, and generates a feasible schedule automatically.
+SchedCheck converts natural language scheduling descriptions into optimized workforce schedules using constraint programming.

-Built with Google OR-Tools CP-SAT, Groq LLM, and Streamlit.
+Describe your staffing problem in plain English.
+The system extracts constraints, validates them, and generates a feasible schedule automatically — no manual modeling required.

 ---

-## What it does
+## Demo

-You write this:
+Input:

 > "We have 4 workers.
 There are 3 shifts: morning, evening, night.
 Each shift needs 1 worker."

-SchedCheck produces this:
+Output:

 | Shift   | Assigned Worker |
 |---------|----------------|